Mastering Microsoft Copilot.

 Copilot (free chat)

 The chatbot at copilot.microsoft.com.
-It's powered by Bing and works like ChatGPT — you ask it questions, it answers.
-It's free and anyone can use it.
+It works like ChatGPT — you ask it questions, it answers from general knowledge.
+It’s free and anyone can use it.
 This is not what this guide covers.

 Microsoft 365 Copilot